awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-apis-calling.md

          DBInstanceIdentifier: "{{InstanceId}}"
    ```

-1. Specify an aws:waitForAwsResourceProperty action in the mainSteps section to wait for the instance to start before finishing the Automation workflow\.
+1. Specify an aws:waitForAwsResourceProperty action in the mainSteps section to wait for the instance to start before finishing the automation\.

    1. View the schema to see all available inputs for the [aws:waitForAwsResourceProperty – Wait on an AWS resource property](automation-action-waitForAwsResourceProperty.md)\.